Denver Riggleman

-Denver Lee Riggleman III (born March 17, 1970) is an American businessman and former politician from Virginia who served one term as the United States representative for Virginia's 5th congressional district.
+Denver Lee Riggleman III (born March 17, 1970) is an American businessman and former politician from Virginia who served as the United States representative for Virginia's 5th congressional district from 2019 to 2021.
 A former Air Force officer and National Security Agency contractor, Riggleman opened a craft distillery in Virginia in 2014.
 As a Republican, he ran for his party's nomination in the 2017 gubernatorial election, but withdrew from the race.
 Riggleman was elected to the United States House of Representatives in 2018.
 Riggleman was defeated in his bid for reelection in 2020, losing to Republican primary challenger Bob Good in a drive-through party convention.
-Riggleman co-authored a book with Hunter Walker titled, The Breach, which was published in October of 2022.
+Riggleman co-authored a book with Hunter Walker titled The Breach, which was published in October 2022.
 The book detailed his work on the United States House Select Committee on the January 6 Attack.

 Early life and education

 Riggleman was born and raised in Manassas, Virginia.
 He graduated from Stonewall Jackson High School in 1988.
 Riggleman earned an Associate of Arts from Rowan College at Burlington County, formerly Burlington County College, in 1996.
 He received an Associate of Applied Science in avionics systems from the Community College of the Air Force at Air University in 1996.
 In 1998, he graduated with a Bachelor of Arts in foreign affairs from the University of Virginia.
 Riggleman received a graduate certificate in project management from Villanova University in 2007.